ieorai/WebhookProxy/README.md

 </a>

-#What to do in roblox.
+# What to do in roblox.

-Look at the examples folder.
+Look at the examples folder, use the script and read the tags!